Parsa-Rajabi/CMPT-276/docs/syllabus.md

 **Name:** Parsa Rajabi

-**Office:** SYRE 5127
+**Office:** SYRE 5140

 Please refer to [teaching team](teaching-team.md) page for how to get in touch with the instructor and TAs (office hours, email, etc.).

 ---
 ## Course Format

-- **Tuesdays 1:30-2:20 PM - SYRE 2016 (Surrey)**
+- **Wednesdays 1:30-2:20 PM - SYRE 2016 (Surrey)**
-- **Thursdays 12:30-2:20 PM - Asynchronous, Flipped Classroom (No live session)**
+- **Fridays 12:30-2:20 PM - Asynchronous, Flipped Classroom (No live session)**

-Lectures will be held **in-person** on Tuesdays from 1:30-2:20pm in SYRE 2016.
-Thursday session will be dedicated to asynchronous activities such as lecture recordings, assigned readings, videos, labs, and project work (**there will be no live lectures**).
-Students are expected to attend all live lectures on Tuesdays and participate in all course activities to succeed in the course.
+Lectures will be held **in-person** on Wednesdays from 1:30-2:20pm in SYRE 2016.
+Friday session will be dedicated to activities such as tutorials, lecture recordings, assigned readings, videos, labs, and project work (**there will be NO in-person lectures**).
+Students are expected to attend all in-person lectures on Wednesdays and participate in all course activities to succeed in the course.

+This course requires significant commitment for both the teaching team and the students.
+The course is designed to be interactive, with a focus on hands-on learning and practical applications of software engineering concepts.
+Students are expected to actively engage in group work outside of class time and to collaborate with their peers on semester-long project. **A lighter course load is strongly recommended to ensure active participation, high-quality work, and the potential to earn a top grade.**

 ### Flipped Classroom